Menu

 Young Roma in Europe

 Unfortunately, the political mainstream has undervalued the power of culture and cut investment in it.
-Whilst remaining funding is nominally open to everyone, the funding criteria—for example, having existing infrastructure such as a gallery space—often disqualify Roma artists and cultural producers and others in similar positions.
+While remaining funding is nominally open to everyone, the funding criteria—for example, having existing infrastructure such as a gallery space—often disqualify Roma artists and cultural producers and others in similar positions.
 Consequently, the artists, producers and cultural institutions that promote and defend European values increasingly struggle for survival.
 The means available to them are far too insufficient for competing against those who stand for division and hate, whose continued rise threatens both unity within European societies and the EU’s credibility.

 Investment is necessary, possible, and urgent